Purpose

 1. The Australian Government recognises the vital role that registered tax practitioners play in the tax system.
 The government has committed to enhancing the Code of Professional Conduct (Code) in the Tax Agent Services Act 2009 (TASA) to ensure tax practitioners uphold the appropriate standards of professional and ethical conduct in the tax profession.

-2. The 2019 independent review into the effectiveness of the Tax Practitioners Board (TPB) and the TASA recommended that the relevant Minister be given a legislative instrument power to be able to supplement the Code to address emerging or existing behaviours and practices.
-This recommendation was accepted by government and legislative power was given to the Minister, from 1 January 2024.
+2. Following a recommendation arising from the 2019 independent review into the effectiveness of the Tax Practitioners Board (TPB) and the TASA, from 1 January 2024, the Minister was given a legislative instrument power to be able to supplement the Code to address emerging or existing behaviours and practices.

 3. In addition, on 6 August 2023, the government announced a significant package of reforms to address tax practitioner misconduct and rebuild people’s confidence in the systems and structures that keep our tax system and capital markets strong.
 The package of reforms covered 3 priority areas: